Accessibility Statement for Maldon District Council

 Reporting accessibility problems with this website

 We are always looking to improve the accessibility of this website.
-If you find any problems not listed on this page, or think we are not meeting accessibility requirements, contact us.
+If you find any problems not listed on this page, or think we are not meeting accessibility requirements, please contact the Communications Team

 Enforcement procedure